Whether you lust after these two welders for yourself or to give as a gift for a loved one getting into welding.

 If you are mainly going to weld with flux core and are attracted to this feature then this could mean the Hobart 130 is for you.

-Take a look at the Hobart 130 on Amazon
+Take a look at the Price Today on the Hobart Handler 130 on Amazon

-Both the Hobart 130 and 140 will weld mild steel and stainless steel.
+Both the Hobart Handler 130 and 140 will weld mild steel and stainless steel.

 The difference between them can be seen in the thickness of metal that can be welded.